Chapter 1:

 “And one swirl-soft, please”, I ordered mine, and paid for both before she could complain.

-“Thanks, Aki”, she smiled politely, as I’d expect from someone like her.
+“Thanks, Aki”, she smiled politely, as I’d have expected from someone like her.

 “You’re very welcome”, I happily replied.